cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 3. Log In with your email, password and PIN number on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index) to access your profile.

-4. You will see several navigation links on the left side of the [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index) page.
+4. You will see several navigation links on the [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index) page.
 Your permit information will automatically appear on the center of the page under “My Permits”.
 If your permit is not found, you will see the following information:

 5. Follow the instructions to find your permit.